Letters, Essays, Etc.

 Learn more about the April 1 spring election on our website at https://sclcodems.org/elections/#Spring

-Stop Stealing Our Private Data
+Stop Elon Musk Stealing Your Private Data

 Published Feb.
-6, 2025, in the Ladysmith News
+19 in the Sawyer County Record-Hayward and Feb.
+13, 2025, in the Ladysmith News

 Author: Mary Vitcenda, Exeland, Wis.